tp-codings/KITTIVIS_3D/README.md

 ## Main visualization tool: main.py
 The main.py is responsible for the interactive visualization of sensor data and the inference results of object detection.
+It is capable of visualizing data following the KITTI format.
+In this repository, a snippet of a KITTI scene and a converted nuScenes scene are included for testing purposes.

 ### Architecture
 The application retrieves the data to be visualized from the directory /data/source/*.
 If no image is displayed, it means there are no data available in this directory.
 The data can be simulated using the script simulate_data.py (further described below).